Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/ControlTimeExtentTimeSlider/README.md

 ## How it works

+1. Create a `MapView` with a `Map`.
+2. Create an `ArcGISMapImageLayer` from a URL (the map image layer from the url in this sample includes time-enabled data).
-A map is created and then the ArcGIS image layer that contains time-enabled data is added to map's list of operational layers.
-Then a time slider is created from the ArcGIS Runtime Toolkit to allow users to show data only from the given date range.
-This sets up all the necessary calls to visualize and step through the data.
+3. Add the ArcGIS image layer that includes time-enabled data to the map's list of operational layers.
+4. Create a `TimeSlider` from the ArcGIS Runtime Toolkit to allow users to show data only from the given date range.
+This sets up all necessary calls to visualize and step through the temporal data.

 ## Relevant API